cd2dot0/ANSI-C-exercises/README.md

 Examples of solutions to exercises from the book "The C Programming Language, Second Edition" by B. Kernighan and D. Ritchie.

 ## Chapter 1 - A Tutorial Introduction
-Ex 1-1.
-Run the "hello, world" program on your system.
-Experiment with leaving out parts of the program, to see what errors messages you get.
-[Solution](https://github.com/cd2dot0/ANSI-C-exercises/blob/master/HelloWorld.c)
+- [x] __Ex 1-1.__ Run the "hello, world" program on your system.
+Experiment with leaving out parts of the program, to see what errors messages you get. -> [Solution](https://github.com/cd2dot0/ANSI-C-exercises/blob/master/HelloWorld.c)
 ## Chapter 2 - Types, Operators and Expressions

 ## Chapter 3 - Control Flow